cwframe/byuapplication/README.md

 After setting up the settings.ini, the file will run by simply typing: python main.py

+Assumptions:
+* The smtp server works with tls
+* setting.ini has been filled out correctly
+* The AWS access token gives write permissions to the given bucket
+* The s3 bucket has already been created

 If you have any questions please contact me.